ruysay/landmarkRemark/README.md

       [View]  ----------------------> [ViewModel] -----------------------[Model]
          |    <----------------------      |      -----------------------   |
       MainActivity              MainViewModel                Firebase realtime DB
       ExploreFragment
       CollectionsFragment
       ProfileFragment

 # App flow

-### 0. User sign up/ sing in
+### 0. User sign up/ sign in
    - After successful sign in, user will be navigated to MainActivity and its default fragment: ExploreFragment will be showing.

 ### 1. As a user (of the application) I can see my current location on a map
    - By default, user's current or last known location will be used as default location for ExploreFragment
-   - User can tap on map view where has no location note then app will present a location information view suggesting there is no location note at the selected location. to add a new location note.
-     From "Add Note" in the location information view, user can add new location note.

 ### 2. As a user I can save a short note at my current location
+  - User can tap on map view where has no location note.
+A prompt will be shown on the map and allow the user to add a new note.
+     User can add a new location note from the "Add Note" in the location information view,
-   - With the location that user picked in 1. the LatLng and address of the location will be passed to AddLocationNoteActivity.
+   - With the location that user selects, the LatLng and address of the location will be passed to AddLocationNoteActivity.
    - AddLocationNoteActivity allows user to add "title", "description" and visibility of the editing note. currently the app can only support "public" and "private".

 ### 3. As a user I can see notes that I have saved at the location they were saved on the map